danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement/Supporting-Extended-Type-Rules.md

 ## Rule Validation Strategty
 We will do complete check on type rules in configuration file, including
 1. Check anonymization method is supported.
-2. Check a correct Type name is given.
+2. Check the given Type name is valid.
 3. Check the field paths are valid.

 Here is a sample validation testing script